google/clusterfuzzlite/docs/clusterfuzzlite.md

 ClusterFuzzLite makes [fuzzing] part of [Continuous Integration (CI)].
 ClusterFuzzLite is based on [ClusterFuzz].

-By fuzzing your code, ClusterFuzzLite can make it more secure as fuzzing is highly effective technique for finding bugs in software.
+Fuzzing is a highly effective technique for finding bugs in software.
+ClusterFuzzLite makes your code more secure by fuzzing changes before they even enter the codebase.

-ClusterFuzzLite supports [GitHub Actions] and [Google Cloud Build].
+ClusterFuzzLite supports [GitHub Actions] and [Google Cloud Build], so getting the benefits of continuous fuzzing is simple if you can use these CI systems.
 Suppport for more CI systems is in-progress and [extending support to other CI systems] is easy.

-ClusterFuzzLite offers features that will make fuzzing an important part of your software development lifecycle, including:
+ClusterFuzzLite offers many useful features, including:
-1. Quickly fuzzing code changes (pull requests) before they land and allowing users to download the crashing testcases.
+- Quickly fuzzing code changes (pull requests) before they land and allowing you to download the crashing testcases.
-1. Asynchronous, long running fuzzing (batch fuzzing) that finds deeper bugs missed during code change fuzzing.
+- Continuous longer running fuzzing (batch fuzzing) that asynchronously find deeper bugs missed during code change fuzzing and build a minimal corpus for use in code change fuzzing.
-1. Coverage reports, so users can see which parts of their code is fuzzed.
+- Coverage reports, so users can see which parts of their code is fuzzed.

-See [Overview] for a more detailed description of how ClusterFuzzLite works and how you can use it.
+ClusterFuzzLite is modular, so you can decide which features you want to use.

+ClusterFuzzLite uses [libFuzzer] and important sanitizers for finding bugs in C/C++ code:
+- [AddressSanitizer], for finding memory safety issues.
+- [MemorySanitizer], for finding use of uninitialized memory.
+- [UndefinedBehaviorSanitizer], for finding undefined behavior (e.g. integer overflows).

+ClusterFuzzLite also supports other programming languages and runtimes
+including: Java (and other JVM-based languages), Go, Python, Rust, and Swift.

+Using ClusterFuzzLite is simple and requires two major steps:
+1. [Writing fuzzers and integrating with ClusterFuzzLite's build system]
+1. [Configuring ClusterFuzzLite to run in your CI]

 [Continuous Integration (CI)]: https://en.wikipedia.org/wiki/Continuous_integration
 [fuzzing]: https://en.wikipedia.org/wiki/Fuzzing